Aliases for INTS3 Gene

 GeneCards Summary for INTS3 Gene

 INTS3 (Integrator Complex Subunit 3) is a Protein Coding gene.
-Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and Gene Expression.
+Diseases associated with INTS3 include Mental Retardation, Autosomal Dominant 18 and Retinitis Pigmentosa 70.
+Among its related pathways are Gene Expression and Formation of HIV-1 elongation complex containing HIV-1 Tat.

 Component of the Integrator (INT) complex.
 The Integrator complex is involved in the small nuclear RNAs (snRNA) U1 and U2 transcription and in their 3'-box-dependent processing.
 The Integrator complex is associated with the C-terminal domain (CTD) of RNA polymerase II largest subunit (POLR2A) and is recruited to the U1 and U2 snRNAs genes (Probable).
 Mediates recruitment of cytoplasmic dynein to the nuclear envelope, probably as component of the INT complex (PubMed:23904267).